-The Clerk is ultimately responsible for the actions of all his or her employees, and is directly accountable to not only the judiciary but to the electorate for the performance of his or her office.
+The Clerk is ultimately responsible for the actions of his or her employees, and is directly accountable to not only the judiciary but to the electorate for the performance of his or her office.

-Please browse through the available links for more information.
+Please browse through the available links to the left for more information.
 If my office or I can be of more assistance, please do not hesitate to contact us.

-Heather S. DeWees,
+Heather S. DeWees, Clerk